CamilAbraham/Surviving_Agent/README.md

 This image shows the start of a run for the agent.

 ![After a while](https://github.com/CamilAbraham/Surviving_Agent/blob/main/AgentSimulation1.PNG?raw=true)
 Here we can see how the stats of the main agent have been depleted.
+Also, in front of the agent is a table, which simulates the food resource.
+The agent might be walking towards it to replenish some of his food bar.

 ![Bad agent](https://github.com/CamilAbraham/Surviving_Agent/blob/main/AgentSimulation4.PNG?raw=true)
 The bad agent, before starting the runn.